 Questionnaire

-Data on socio-demographic characteristics of study participants and determinant factors of anemia were collected using interviewer based questionnaire by the taught data collectors.
+Data on socio-demographic characteristics of study participants and determinant factors of anemia were collected using an interviewer-based questionnaire by the taught data collectors.

 Hemoglobin determination